ZacharyVillarreal/audio_sentiment/README.md

 ## Preprocessing the Data

 First I looped through all of the files and loaded them using librosa.
-I pulled the features chroma_stft, spectral_centroid, spectra_bandwidth, rolloff, zcr, and 20 mfccs.
-Then I used a one hot encoder for the  the target emotions using a label encoder and scaled my features.
+I pulled the features chroma_stft, spectral_centroid, spectra_bandwidth, rolloff, zcr, and 20 MFCCs.
+Then I used a one hot encoder for the target emotions and scaled my features.

 I preprocessed my data multiple ways in order to find the highest accuracy.
-  1. The first model I used had used all data as is
+  1. Use all the data as is
-  2. I then tried to decrease the amount of emotions that were predicted.
-I did this two ways.
-The first way was to group together negative, positive, and neutral feelings.
-The second way was to drop different emotions.
+  2. Decrease the amount of emotions that were predicted.
+      - The first way was to group together negative, positive, and neutral feelings.
+      - The second way was to drop different emotions.
-  3. Next I tried to split it up between male and female with all emotions and then with both types of predicted emotions decreased.
+  3. Split up the data between male and female with all emotions and then with both types of predicted emotions decreased.
-  4. I also tried to use spectrograms instead of mfccs and svm instead of cnn.
-  5. I also got tried using PCA on the mfccs to.
+  4. Use PCA to choose my MFCC features.

 ## Model

-For the model I chose to use CNN.
-The base model was using all features.

-I creat

-## Results
+The base model that I used had all features using a CNN.
+I was having issues with overfitting to the training data so I added in more dropouts.
+I used four layers in my network and calculated loss using cross entropy.

-With the final model I got about 83% validation accuracy using the CNN model.
-When I input live data I got 45% on the new data.
+For the final model I chose to split the data between men and women, and also drop the emotion of disgust.
+With this model I got about 83% validation accuracy using a CNN.
+When I input live data I got 45% accuracy on the new data.

-## Future Attempts
+## Future Improvements
-I want to try to use PCA on the mfccs and also try to use the information from a spectogram and see if that increases the accuracy of the predictions.
-I also want to add in more live data to help train the model.
+I would like to continue this project to add in more live data to help train the model.
+I would like to input call logs to try to interpret emotion after that.
+I will have to find a way to work around that there will be two different voices in the call logs.

+ Click [here](https://docs.google.com/presentation/d/1QjZdP__8h-kl2TJddOjDnTg-1VRrJiPaL3StbDlvLdk/edit?usp=sharing) for access to the powerpoint slides.